Laughing Squid Paradise Lost

 Laughing Squid is teaming up with Flora Grubb Gardens, Ritual Coffee Roasters and Black Rock Arts Foundation (BRAF) for a special summer event on a tropical island oasis in uncharted city waters.
 The squid tiki gods welcome you join us for ritual reverie in the green gardens, but beware, there are rumors of party plundering pirates about in this lost botanical paradise.

-– At the last minute, The City of San Francisco and the SFPD have canceled the fire art that we had planned for the event, of course only after making us jump through some stunning bureaucratic hoops and requiring us to pay even more money than they originally requested of us.
+– At the last minute, The City of San Francisco and the San Francisco Fire Department have canceled the fire art that we had planned for the event, of course only after making us jump through some stunning bureaucratic hoops and requiring us to pay even more money than they originally requested of us.
 There’s a bigger story here that someone should write about.

 – Show up early.
 We can’t emphasize this enough.
 If we have too many people, we may have to hold the door until others leave.
 Oh did I mention the part about showing up early?
 The doors open at 6pm.
 This event is on the early side, from 6pm to 12 midnight.